FBTimNim/beThere-api/README.md

 	-	ROUTE: /api/getRelevant
 	-	PARAMS:
 		-	apikey: Your API key.
 		-	withinTime: Number of hours to check back for photos.
 I suggest a default of 1.
-This will round up!
+This will round, so use an int!
-		-	Right now this is heavily hardcoded but obviously would need some sort of processing in the future.
-	-	RESPONSE: JSON response object:
+	-	RESPONSE: JSON response, a list with each element having:
 		-	url: URL of the media.
 		-	thumbUrl: URL of the circle thumbnail.
 		-	type: Media type.
 Must be "photo" or "video".